Gravitational waves from the early universe: Searching for the background

-where $S_z(f)_{12}$ is the cross-power spectral density of the measured redshifts of the signals from pulsars 1 and 2. $C_1$ is a normalization factor that is fixed below.
-By explicitly computing the left-hand side of this correlator with Eq.~\ref{eq:redshiftFourier}, we derive an expression for this spectral density:

-Back to Eq.~\ref{eq.:2ptcorrelation_R}, we integrate it over time and use the definitions in Eqs.~\ref{eq:timingresidual} and~\ref{eq:2pt_redshift}, to find an expression for the overlap reduction function by comparison with Eq.~\ref{eq:Sz}.
+To determine the constant normalization factor $C_1$ and the shape of $\Gamma_{ab}(f,\xi)$, we proceed as follows \cite{Taylor:2021yjx}.
 All pulsars probed by the PTA collaborations are millisecond pulsars that belong to our cosmic galactic neighborhood.
-They are at least 100 parsecs (about $3\times 10^{18}$ m) distant from us, while the typical frequency values are of order $10^{-9}$ Hz.
-Therefore, $fL \gg10 $, and the dependence on the frequency can be neglected \cite{Mingarelli:2014xfa}.
-Consequently, the brackets in Eq.~\ref{eq:Sz} are 1 (for distinct pulsars) or 2 (for identical pulsars, i.e., same $L$, $\hat{\Omega}$, and $\hat{p}$).
-The overlap reduction function reduces to $\Gamma(f,\xi) \rightarrow \Gamma (\xi)$,
+They are at least 100 parsecs (about $3\times 10^{18}$ m) distant from us, while the typical frequency values are of order $10^{-9\cdots-7}$ Hz.
+Therefore, $fL \gg10 $, and the dependence on the frequency in the brackets of Eq.~\ref{eq:gamma_til} can be neglected \cite{Mingarelli:2014xfa}.
+Consequently, the corresponding brackets are 1 (for distinct pulsars) or 2 (for identical pulsars, i.e., same $L$, $\hat{\Omega}$, and $\hat{p}$).
+The overlap reduction function therefore reduces to

-We use the antenna pattern in Eq.~\ref{eq:antennapatern} to write $\Gamma (\xi) $ as a function of the angular separation.\footnote{See an explicit parametrization of the angular dependence in $\hat{p}_i$ that defines $F_i^a$, for instance, in \cite{Allen:2022dzg}.
+We use the antenna pattern from Eq.~\ref{eq:antennapatern} to explicitly write $\Gamma (\xi) $ as a function of the angular separation.\footnote{See an explicit parametrization of the angular dependence of the antenna pattern on $\hat{p}_i$, for instance, in \cite{Allen:2022dzg}.
 To simplify, we can define $\hat{p}_1=\hat{z}$ and $\hat{p}_2 = \sin \gamma \hat{x} + \cos \gamma \hat{z}$ so that $F_1^{\times}=0$.
-Therefore, the overlap reduction function only depends on the average of $F_1^+ F_2^+$ over the angular separation.} For a pair of pulsars $i$ and $j$ whose angular separation is $\xi_{ij}$, we write the \emph{Helling-Downs} curve as
+Therefore, the overlap reduction function only depends on the average of $F_1^+ F_2^+$ over the angular separation.} For a pair of different pulsars, say $1$ and $2$, whose angular separation is $\xi_{12}\equiv\xi$, we write the \emph{Hellings-Downs} curve as

-If we work with identical pulsars, all terms proportional to $(1-\cos\xi)$ vanish, while the remaining numerical factor is multiplied by a factor of two.
-Therefore, we can write
+According to the reasoning above about identical pulsars, if we compute the Hellings-Downs curve for identical pulsars, we must obtain twice the result for distinct pulsars whose angular separation is zero.
+If the angular separation is $0$ and the pulsars are different, all terms proportional to $(1-\cos\xi)$ vanish, giving simply $\Gamma_{\text{HD},12}(0)=C_1/3$.
+So taking into account the numerical factor of two, we conclude that $\Gamma_{\text{HD},11}=2C_1/3$.
+Therefore, for any pair of pulsars $i$ and $j$, we can write